- Urgent Care

 Bronchitis

 Bronchitis is the inflammation of the bronchial tubes, which are part of your lower respiratory tract, and carry air to and from the lungs.
-Acute bronchitis are short term and can be caused by an infection or irritating substance, such as inhaled smoke.
-Chronic bronchitis lasts at least three months.
+Acute bronchitis is a short-term condition and can be caused by an infection or irritating substance, such as inhaled smoke.
+Common cold viruses are a very frequent cause of acute bronchitis, and only occasionally are antibiotics needed for the treatment of bronchitis.
+Chronic bronchitis lasts at least three months and has many different causes.

 Sinus infection

-Sinus infection (sinusitis) is one of the common upper respiratory infections.
+Sinus infection (sinusitis) is one of the common ways that an upper respiratory infection can present itself.
 There are two types of sinusitis: viral and bacterial sinusitis.
 During the flu, the virus can infect the sinuses and cause inflammation in the sinus membranes - viral sinusitis.
+Many other common cold viruses can also cause sinusitis.
 When sinusitis is caused by bacterial infection, it is known as bacterial sinusitis.
 Symptoms that are common between the flu and sinus infection are: runny nose, stuffy nose, post-nasal drip and cough.